Stages

 InterCoreMappingStage

 Stage that finds the best inter-core mapping using a genetic algorithm.
-From the IntraCoreMappingStage we receive the node_hw_performances, containing for each node and its valid core allocations the best CME.
+From the IntraCoreMappingStage we receive the CostModelEvaluationLUT, containing for each node and its valid core allocations the best CME.
 We then initialize the genetic algorithm.

 IntraCoreMappingStage